angular/angular/packages/core/src/render3/PERF_NOTES.md

 ```

 Notice that the above function almost never runs because `tView.firstTemplatePass` is usually false.
-The application would benefit inlining but the large code inside `if` prevents it.
+The application would benefit from inlining, but the large code inside `if` prevents it.
 Simple refactoring will fix it.

 ```